tls-md/tls-md/TLS/Concepts/BOTH.md

 ALL of TWO THINGS.
 [GRAMMAR]
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The current binary universal quantifier is liǎng 兩, which can quantify both subjects and objects.
+1. The current binary universal quantifier is liǎng [[兩]], which can quantify both subjects and objects.
-2. Shuāng 雙 is much rarer, and the word never quantifies the object so that the word is marginal in the group.
+2. Shuāng [[雙]] is much rarer, and the word never quantifies the object so that the word is marginal in the group.
 ## Modern Chinese Criteria
 倆
 雙方